KH241/Geohashing/README.md

  * longitude - to your longitude

 You can also change these if you want
- * decimal_start - defines when the program will start filling the coordinates with hashnumbers (it starts at 0)
+ * decimal_start - defines when the program will start filling the coordinates with hashnumbers (default start is 0)
  * decimal_places - defines how precise your coordinates will be
  * api_request - the link your browser will open (important: `{0}` is the latitude and `{1}` is the longitude)